What is a nursery?

 Nursery schools, maintained nurseries and pre-schools tend to cater for children aged between 3 and 5, offering early education in the couple of years before they begin "big school".
 Many of these settings are purpose-built and are sometimes part of the larger school building.

-Day nurseries tend to provide childcare for children from six weeks to 5 years.
+Day nurseries tend to provide childcare for children from the ages of six weeks to 5 years.
 Opening hours vary but an average day nursery is likely to open between 7am and 8am to accommodate working parents and close between 6pm and 7pm.
 This means that nursery staff will often work shifts.

 Nursery schools and day nurseries can be run by private businesses, local authorities, voluntary or community groups, schools, colleges or employers.
 Settings can range in size from the very small with just 15 or so children in the nursery to large, with up to 150 children in the setting.